dagraham/etm-dgraham/README.md

     # true or false.
 If true, display dots connecting the item summary and
     # the right-hand details columns in tree views.

-    usedtime_minutes: 1
+    usedtime_minutes: {usedtime_minutes}
-    # 1, 6, 12, 30 or 60.
-Round used times up to the nearest
+    # 0, 1, 6, 12, 30 or 60.
+Round off used times.
+With 0, no rounding is done
-    # usedtime_minutes in used time views.
-With 1, no rounding is done and
+    # and times are reported in hours, minutes and seconds.
+With 1, after
-    # times are reported as hours and minutes.
-Otherwise, the prescribed
+    # rounding off to the nearest minute, times are reported as hours and minutes.
-    # rounding is done and times are reported as floating point hours.
+    # Otherwise, rounding is up to the specified integer and times are reported
+    # as floating point hours.
+E.g., with usedtime_minutes = 6, 1 minute would
+    # be rounded up to 6 minutes and reported as 0.1 hours.
+Similarly 13
+    # minutes would be rounded up to 18 minutes and reported as 0.3 hours.
+Note
-    # Note that each "@u" timeperiod is rounded before aggregation.
+    # that when rounding is specified, each "@u" timeperiod is rounded before
+    # aggregation.

     alerts:
     # A dictionary with single-character, "alert" keys and corresponding